redcross/dcsops/INSTALL.md

 be able to text yourself.

 2. Retrieve your Twilio SID and Token

    a.
 Click on your email to the top bar to the right

    a.
-In the drop down, click Account Settings  Visit Twilio Account Settings
+In the drop down, click Account Settings

    b.
 Copy Twilio Account & Token

 3. Assign Twilio to Chapter

         $ rails c
         $ chapter = Roster::Chapter
         $ chapter.twilio_account_sid = [INSERT TWILIO ACCOUNT SID]